 Linda Bark, PhD, RN, MCC, NC-BC, NBC-HWC

-Dr. Colleen Delaney is an Associate Professor and Founding Director of the Graduate Certificate program in Holistic Nursing in the School of Nursing at the University of Connecticut.
-Her clinical specialty area is community/public health nursing and she is the Treasurer of the American Holistic Nurses Association.
+Dr. Colleen Delaney is an Associate Research Professor and Founding Director of the Graduate Certificate program in Holistic Nursing in the School of Nursing at the University of Connecticut.
+Her clinical specialty area is community/public health nursing.
+She is the Immediate Past Treasurer of the American Holistic Nurses Association and the 2020 Holistic Nurse of the Year.
 Dr. Delaney conducts clinical and health outcomes research with the major goal of improving health status and health care delivery systems for older adults and their families.

 Sue is a certified adult health clinical nurse specialist with a specialty focus in integrative health.
 She has just completed a DNP program in transcultural and holistic nursing through Augsburg College in Minneapolis, MN.
 Her doctoral project was on creating of holistic health coaching model for a community healing center.
 Susanne is currently working as an Integrative Health Specialist developing healing enhancement programs utilizing integrative therapies with the Complementary and Integrative Medicine Program at Mayo Clinic in Rochester, MN.
 She is a wellness champion for the Mayo Clinic Dan Abrahams Healthy Living Center work site wellness program and is active in the Department of Nursing at Mayo Clinic with their Wellness Champion Steering Group and Population Health Management initiatives.
 Sue is an Assistant Professor of Nursing and Medicine with the Mayo College of Medical.
 She is also a health coach at the Hermitage Farm Center for Healing in Rochester, MN.
 She is passionate about holistic nursing, integrative health coaching and integrative health practices and believes that these models of care can be instrumental in transforming our current health care trends.